quadrismegistus/literarytextmining/README.md

 \* The results of our classwork experiments on Karen Tei Yamashita's *Tropic of Orange*; the presenters will be delegated.

-**  As evaluated by the current postdocs of the Stanford Literary Lab.
+**  As evaluated by the associate directors of the Stanford Literary Lab.

 ## Schedule